 Looking for things to do in Massachusetts?

 Bloomberg Businessweek named the City of Marlborough, MA “The Best Place to Raise Your Kids in Massachusetts”.
-The ranking pointed to the city’s undeniable community feel, high educational standards, various sports and recreation options and the multitude of employment opportunities.
-While the city continues to offer a relatively high living standard, Marlborough’s residential real estate prices have remained significantly below those on the outskirts of Boston.
+The ranking pointed to the city’s undeniable community feel, high educational standards, multitude of employment opportunities and various sports and recreation options.
+While the city continues to offer a relatively high living standard, Marlborough’s residential real estate prices remain noticeably lower than those on the outskirts of Boston.

 Marlborough offers its residents a high-quality lifestyle and a wide variety of amenities, including restaurants, hotels, retail stores, sports and recreational facilities, green spaces, bike trails, beaches, ponds and creeks.
 From upscale eateries to casual coffee shops, the city boasts more than 100 dining establishments, serving an array of cuisines.
 The Solomon Pond Mall, along with a number of big-box stores and large plazas, makes shopping in Marlborough easy, convenient and fun.